Xenoblade Chronicles (video game): Battle system

-Xenoblade Chronicles has a real-time action-based battle system, where the player manually moves the current lead character in real-time, and party members will "auto-attack" when enemies enter their attack radius.
+Xenoblade Chronicles has a real-time action-based battle system, where the player controls the current lead character in real-time, and party members will "auto-attack" when enemies enter their attack radius.
 Manually input attacks, called "Arts", may also be performed by the player, but in a limited fashion.
-Battle Arts are only available after a "cool down" period that occurs after every use, while character specific "Talent Arts" only become available after enough auto-attacks are executed.
+Battle Arts are only available after a "cooldown" period that occurs after they are used, while character-specific "Talent Arts" become available after enough auto-attacks are executed.
 Both party members and enemies have a finite amount of health points, and attacks deplete this value.
-Combat is won when all enemies lose their HP, but the game is lost if the player's character loses all their HP and has no means of being revived.
-Health may be restored by the player by using healing Arts in battle, or the player may let characters' HP regenerate automatically outside of battle.
-Winning battles earns the player experience points, which allows the characters to grow stronger by leveling up and learning new Arts.
-Arts for each character must be set by the player on their respective set up, called a "Battle Palette", outside battles.
+Combat is won when all enemies lose their HP, but is lost if the player character loses all their HP and is unable to be revived.
+Health may be restored by the player by using healing Arts in battle, and regenerates automatically outside of battle.
+Winning battles earns the player experience points, which allows the characters to grow stronger as they level up and learn new Arts.
+Arts for each character must be set by the player on their respective setup, called a "Battle Palette", outside of battle.

-Several other systems are present to affect the flow of battle.
-The "Party Gauge" slowly fills as party members successfully land hits on enemies, and filling the gauge allows the player to chain multiple attacks together, for extra damage.
-All party members have an "aggro ring" around them as well; the more actions a character performs, the larger it grows.
-Larger aggro rings lead enemies to focus their efforts on that respective character, leading to a strategic aspect of luring and diverting attention of enemies.
-Each character has a "Tension" gauge, which represents a character's morale: at its highest point, characters have a high probability of dealing a critical blow and less chance of missing an enemy.
-The game's "Vision" system, where main character Shulk can see glimpses of enemies' future attacks, also factors into battles.
+Several other systems are present which affect the flow of battle.
+The "Party Gauge" slowly fills as party members successfully land hits on enemies, and filling the gauge allows the player to perform a Chain Attack for extra damage.
+All party members have an "aggro ring" around them as well; it grows larger as a character performs more actions.
+Larger aggro rings lead enemies to focus their efforts on that respective character, leading to a strategic aspect of luring and diverting the attention of enemies.
+Each character has a "Tension" gauge, which represents their morale: at its highest point, characters have increased accuracy and a higher chance to deal critical hits.
+The game's "Vision" system, where the main character Shulk can see glimpses of enemies' future attacks, also factors into battles.
 With knowledge of an enemy's potentially dangerous attack, the player can prevent it from happening by alerting a teammate, allowing the player to activate one of their Arts, or by using an Art of their own to stop the attack.
 The Vision system is tied to the "Party" gauge, which is filled by boosting team morale, using Arts with special effects, and avoiding or dealing critical hits.
 The three-tiered gauge gradually depletes outside of battle, and one tier is needed to either revive characters or alert a teammate to a vision.
-When all three tiers are full, the party can execute a chain attack.
+When all three tiers are full, the party can execute a Chain Attack.